 Making sure your outerwear is both extremely waterproof and breathable is essential.
 Most backcountry jacket and pants will be full of additional features, when compared to your normal outerwear, such as zip ventilation, to help prevent overheating and the use of highly technological materials to protect you against stormy weather that you may encounter.

-Arc’tery is a well-known brand for their high quality craftsmanship.
-Founded in 1989 by a Vancouver climber, the company has always had one goal; to create equipment that enables a person to be immersed in the moment of doing, regardless of external conditions.
-This ideology, along with a deep passion and understand of what a backcountry skier needs and why their products have to perform as they do, has seen Arc’teryx create some of the best backcountry dedicated outerwear.
+Arc’teryx is well-known for their high-quality craftsmanship.
+Founded in 1989 by Vancouver climbers, the company has always had one goal; to create equipment that enables a person to be immersed in the moment, regardless of external conditions.
+This ideology, along with a deep passion and understanding of what a backcountry skier needs, has seen Arc’teryx create some of the best backcountry dedicated outerwear.

-The Swedish company Haglöfs offers hundreds of products, for a range of outdoor activities, designed with users in mind.
-Their designers are at heart of the company, all of whom, are outdoor enthusiasts and former professionals themselves, creating concepts based upon the needs of real users, for today and tomorrow.
+The Swedish company Haglöfs offers hundreds of products for a range of outdoor activities, designed with users in mind.
+Their designers are at heart of the company, all of whom are outdoor enthusiasts and former professionals themselves, creating concepts based on the needs of real users for today and tomorrow.

-Their outerwear collection has been tailored for the needs of backcountry tourers and mountaineers.
-Designed with some of the best materials found on the market, their products are soft to touch, yet rugged enough to withstand any terrain.
-Their Touring range offers a full outerwear solution, accompanied with a layering system.
-With two jacket options in the range, one for maximum movement using Haglöfs’ Proof 3.5L stretch fabric and another using Gore-Tex Active, for more breathability, the range meet the needs of any freerider.
-Outside of Haglöfs Touring range the Voitas and Khione jackets are great, hardwearing backcountry pieces constructed from Gore-Tex.
+Their outerwear collection has been tailored to the needs of backcountry tourers and mountaineers.
+Made with some of the best materials found on the market, their products are soft to touch, yet durable enough to withstand any terrain.
+Their Touring range offers a full outerwear solution, accompanied by a layering system.
+There are two jacket options in the range, one using Haglöfs’ Proof 3.5L stretch fabric for maximum movement, and the other using Gore-Tex Active for more breathability, this range meets the needs of any freerider.
+Outside of Haglöfs Touring range, the Voitas and Khione jackets are great, hardwearing backcountry pieces constructed from Gore-Tex.

 Since its birth in Åre, Sweden in 1986, Peak Performance has been redefining how we see skiwear.
 By combining functionality with style, Peak Performance have created some of the finest, technical outerwear within the ski and snowboard market.
 Peak Performance have rooted themselves within the freeride community, through sponsoring many significant athletes and events.

-Peak Performance Heli range is designed for those serious freeriders, who push their boundaries.
-The collection has multiple jackets and pants that come in a range of different Gore-Tex materials, keeping you extremely dry and breathable when hiking or charging down a face.
-The outerwear has a horde of valuable features that allows you to reach you peak in the backcountry.
+Peak Performance Heli range is designed for those serious freeriders who push their boundaries.
+The collection has multiple jackets and pants that come in a range of different Gore-Tex materials, keeping you extremely dry and comfortable when hiking or charging down a face.
+The outerwear has a horde of valuable features that allow you to reach your peak in the backcountry.

-The fourth generation, Norwegian family owned company, Norrøna, is steeped in creating quality products that are designed for function and suited for outdoor adventure.
-Norrøna has been at the forefront of innovative outerwear, they were the first company to realise a Gore-Tex jack within Europe.
+The fourth generation, Norwegian family-owned company, Norrøna, is steeped in creating quality products that are designed for function and suited for outdoor adventure.
+Norrøna has been at the forefront of innovative outerwear, they were the first company to release a Gore-Tex jack within Europe.

-With jackets named after some of Norways most untouched mountain areas, such as Loften, known for its backcountry touring, it is no surprise that Norrøna outwear is geared towards backcountry tourers and mountaineers.
+With jackets named after some of Norway's most untouched mountain areas, such as Loften, it is no surprise that Norrøna outwear is geared towards backcountry tourers and mountaineers.

-The Norrøna outerwear is some of the most technical around, constructed from Gore-Tex Pro, accompanied by underarm vents the jackets are incredibly breathable for those long mid-day hikes.
-Yet reliable enough to stand up to the worst of storms, with water resistant zippers and a wire brimmed storm hood.
+The Norrøna outerwear is some of the most technical around, constructed from Gore-Tex Pro and accompanied by underarm vents the jackets are incredibly breathable for those long mid-day hikes.
+Yet reliable enough to stand up to the worst of storms, with water-resistant zippers and a wire brimmed storm hood.